underground-software/ILKD_course_materials/procedures.md

 You must also document what changed since the last submission in your write-up, include a section with a title like "changes since vN" where N is the number of your last submission and you explain what changed.

+You can resubmit a peer review by making a new reply to the original cover letter with a new version of your complete review.

+For any patchset or peer review, we will only grade the most recent submission.